openshift-online/ocm-api-model/README.md

 ```
 // Retrieves the list of clusters.
 method List {
  // Index of the requested page, where one corresponds to the first page.
  in out Page Integer

  // Maximum number of items that will be contained in the returned page.
  in out Size Integer

  // Search criteria.
  in Search String

  // Order criteria.
  in Order String

  // Total number of items of the collection that match the search criteria,
  // regardless of the size of the page.
  out Total Integer

  // Retrieved list of clusters.
  out Items []Cluster
 }
 ```

 Methods have _parameters_ defined by their direction (_in_ or _out_), their name and their type.
-In the above example there are four input parameters (named `Page`, `Size`, `Search` and `Order`) and four output parameter (named `Page`, `Size`, `Total` and `Items`).
+In the above example there are four input parameters (named `Page`, `Size`, `Search` and `Order`) and four output parameters (named `Page`, `Size`, `Total` and `Items`).

 - "List" conceptual method is implemented by HTTP GET method, with